Women in Data

 - WID collects personal information about you when you:

-- Register, subscribe for or sign in/up to our WiD community;
+- Register, subscribe for or sign in/up to our Women in Data community;

-- Send or receive email communications to or from WiD;
+- Send or receive email communications to or from Women in Data;

-- Voluntarily provide us personal information by phone, email, live chats, message boards, in letters, online forms and other correspondence;
+- Voluntarily provide us personal information by phone, email, live chats, message boards, in letters, online forms and other correspondence and phone calls are recorded and held securely for training and internal purposes;

 Personal information that we collect through our services